-To ensure your vote is counted in the 2024 Primary Election on June 4th, follow these steps:
+To ensure your vote is counted in the 2026 General Election on November 3, 2026 follow these steps:

 1. Register to Vote